chaddotson/container-membership-benchmark/README.md

 PyPy: 2.4

 *Handling differences between specs:*
-Theoretically, testing a container for membership should be fastest in with *set* or especially *frozenset*.
-So, to attempt to get a more apples-to-apples comparison, I will calculate a % difference between each result and the fastest result for that set.
+Theoretically, testing a container for membership should be fastest in with *set*, *frozenset*, or *dict*.
+To attempt to get a more apples-to-apples comparison, I will calculate a % difference between each result and the fastest result for that set.

 **Time Complexity:**